UI Design Process - 7 Easy Steps to Make Great UIs Faster

 Set design goals

-The first step in the UI design process is to specify the goal your team needs to accomplish.
-Design solves the problem therefore to provide the solution you first need to understand the problem.
-For this purpose, the design teams rely on design briefs.
-A design brief is a document that outlines all the essential components of the design project.
-It serves as the project's backbone and a communication tool for the customer and designer.
-In short, the design brief gives the designer an idea of what the user needs in the product and what type of design will fulfill his needs and requirements.
+The first step in the UI design process is to define the goals your team aims to achieve.
+Design solves problems, so understanding the problem is crucial before providing a solution.
+Design teams rely on design briefs—a document outlining all essential components of the design project.
+The design brief serves as the project's backbone and a communication tool between the customer and designer, offering insights into user needs and the type of design that will fulfill those needs.

 Highlight goals and objectives